Naphtali-cpu/Delani-Studio/README.md

 * CSS
 * Javascript

+## Known Bugs
+* So far there are unknown bugs in the site.

 ## Installation Instructions.
 * Create a file named README.md in the root (based) folder of the Git repo.
 * Add any instructions or documentation that you want to share with others.